redis/docs/README.md

 ## Build pipeline

-The main.yml builds the documentation and uploads it into a GCS bucket:
+The build pipeline that is defined within `.github/workflows/main.yml` builds the documentation and uploads it into a GCS bucket:

 1. Install Hugo
 2. Check the branch out